 While such techniques are perhaps the easiest ways to maintain edges, Yost notes that some people may prefer to define borders with stone or other such materials.
 Although not impossible to utilize, alternative materials can clutter a landscape and overcomplicate the design.
 To avoid this, she recommends beginning with simple definition before introducing any additional elements to the mix.

 “While we do think front foundations should be simple, there’s always room for a few flowers,” says Yost, who recommends leaving some space in your landscape to add seasonal color.
 “Whether it’s a few mums you pick up on a grocery store run or some much-anticipated tulip bulbs planted before the snowfall, a little seasonal flair will help bring your curb appeal to life.”

 “Although not exactly a landscape feature, the house is the backdrop for the gardens,” explains Yost.
 “A fresh coat of paint can make your home feel personal, welcoming, and stylish.”
-For 2019, she recommends grays, which are on trend, or warmer tones.
+She recommends grays, which are always on trend, or warmer tones.
 Either way, she cautions against bluish hues, which feel cold and uninviting in spring.

-Not in the mood to revamp your landscape yourself?
-Just ask Tilly, the New York-based brand founded by four high school friends over coffee one afternoon.
-The service, which helps homeowners design the exterior of their dreams, has a presence throughout the Hudson Valley and Westchester, as well as in the Hamptons, Manhattan, and New Jersey.
-Services begin at $95 and go up to $575 for an entire property redesign.
+Not in the mood to revamp your outdoor spaces yourself?
+Just ask Tilly, the New York-based landscape design brand founded by four high school friends over coffee one afternoon.